radiantlogic-v8/documentation-ido/documentation/mcp-server/reference.md

 # MCP tools and data reference

 The Identity Observability MCP server exposes tools that can be invoked by language models.
 Each tool is uniquely identified by a name and includes metadata describing its schema.

-This document servea as a tools and data reference guide for integrators or anyone who needs a detailed view of what the MCP Server returns, field by field.
+This document serves as a data and tools reference guide for integrators or anyone who needs a detailed view of what the MCP Server returns, field by field.

-## 1. Data returned by the MCP Server
+## Data returned by the MCP Server

-The MCP Server exposes two complementary views of your identity landscape: accounts and identities.
+The MCP Server tools expose two complementary views of your identity landscape: accounts and identities.
 Accounts represent technical objects in connected repositories.
 Identities represent people, aggregated across all of their accounts.

-### 1.1 Account data (get_account_context)
+### Account data

 The `get_account_context` tool returns the full context for an account.
 Fields are grouped below by theme.